SpektraSystems/Red-Hat-Modernize-Apps/02-developer-intro.md

 <kbd>![](images/developer-intro/pipe-prog.png)</kbd>

-Once the pipeline completes, return to the "Coolstore Monolith - Production" project Overview and notice that the application is now deployed and running!
+Once the pipeline completes, return to the Prod Project Status and notice that the application is now deployed and running!

 <kbd>![](images/developer-intro/pipe-done.png)</kbd>

+It may take a few moments for the container to deploy fully.

 View the production app **with the blue header from before** is running by clicking: CoolStore Production App at